kvnlawrence/upskill_saas_tutorial/Notes.md

 Using Rails Routes command
 'Get' request means it's a url they can go to
 'Post' is a url they can submit a form to.
 It's not a page unless it says 'get'

+Don't confuse css 'class' with object orientated programing 'class' (in ruby files).
+Different!
+    CSS class starts with a . like .alert-notice { ... }
+    Ruby class 'class PagesController ....' is different